taine-rasmussen/dbb-ii/README.md

 # Bean Brawl

+Bean Brawl was built by myself and four others as our final project in the last week of our time during the Dev Acadmey Kōtare Cohort.

+# About Bean Brawl:

 Experience up to 4 player local multiplayer action, with gamepad (xbox & playstation) support.
 Bean Brawl is a 2d action fighting game with simple rock-paper-scissors-like mechanics.
 Each bean brawler can change their stance, affecting their movement.
 Gameplay rewards quick reaction times and fast, controlled player movement.